 I have kids running and playing in my office with high fevers.
 I have other children who look sluggish and sad with a reasonably mild fever.
 Every kiddo reacts to a fever differently.
 So regardless of the actual numerical value, look for signs of serious illness in your child.
 Observe his level of discomfort, level of activity, and ability to maintain adequate hydration.
 If you are concerned, call your pediatrician to discuss the next steps.

 3. Fevers do not have to be treated with medication.
 Fevers help the body fight infection.
 Treating a fever is only necessary when you think your child is uncomfortable.
 The goal of administering antipyretic (anti-fever) medications is not to get a high temperature back to “normal.”
 They are simply medications to make your child feel better.

 Fevers can make kids feel pretty lousy.
 Children can have altered sleep, unusual behavior, and poor oral intake.
-If these symptoms are upsetting to your child, please give a fever reducing medication.
-Treating fever does provide comfort, and may decrease the risk of dehydration.
+If these symptoms are upsetting to your child, please give a fever-reducing medication.
+Treating the fever does provide comfort and may decrease the risk of dehydration.

 I often hear parents deliberately under-dosing their child.
 They say, “I didn’t really want to give him medication, so I just gave him a half-dose.”

 If you feel that your child needs medication, give the correct dose.
 If you have questions about your child’s dosage or the proper measuring device to use, call your pediatrician.